Azure/fta-architecturalreview/articles/devtest.md

 ## Security

-* **Are you using a dataset in DevTest that is representative of production, but does not contain customer-sensitive data? &nbsp; Or is your dataset not representative of production data?**
+* **Are you using a dataset in DevTest that is representative of production, but does not contain customer-sensitive data?
+Or is your dataset not representative of production data?**

     Is testing taking place in the production environment with real production data?
 If this is the case, be aware of the risk that developers or testers may have access to sensitive data, which could leak.